For Immediate Release

 In 2017, more than 500 volunteers contributed 22,044 hours in support of the Community Hospice mission.
 “Volunteers are the heart of Community Hospice and we are blessed to have so many community residents give their time and talent to support our mission,” said C. DeSha McLeod, President and CEO of Community Hospice.
 “We are grateful for all our volunteers that help support our patients and their families, and the programs we provide our communities.”

 To learn more about volunteer opportunities or any of Community Hospice’s programs or services, visit hospiceheart.org or call 209.578.6300.

 Photo Caption: The 2017 Mary Jean Coeur-Barron Volunteer of the Year Award Winners (From Left to Right) Lillian Chua, Jason LeBeouf and Ronna Proges.
 (Not pictured: Carol Mulrooney)

 About Community Hospice

 Community Hospice is the largest and oldest nonprofit hospice agency in the Central Valley.
 Serving the community since 1979, Community Hospice has cared for thousands of friends and neighbors offering compassionate and quality care, education and support to terminally ill patients and families, regardless of ability to pay.
-Care extends to over 2000 patients each year in private homes, skilled nursing facilities, assisted living facilities and at the 16-bed inpatient Community Hospice Alexander Cohen Hospice House.
-Community Hospice also provides bereavement and grief support to anyone in the community.
-For more information, please call (209) 578-6300 or visit hospiceheart.org.
+Care extends to over 2000 patients each year in private homes, skilled nursing facilities, retirement communities and at the 16-bed inpatient Community Hospice Alexander Cohen Hospice House.
+Community Hospice also provides grief support services to anyone in the community.
+For more information, please call 209.
+578.6300 or visit hospiceheart.org.